b03901165Shih/2D_FPE_Solver/README.md

 # 2D_FPE_Solver

-This repository is a Matlab solver for two dimensional Fokker-Planck equation using alternating direction implicit (ADI) method
+This repository is a Matlab implemented solver for two dimensional Fokker-Planck equation using alternating direction implicit (ADI) method

 ## Usage